Dataenthusiast23/LITA_POWER-_BI_CLASSWORK/README.md

 organisation's records.
 It contains 41 colums with some of the colums including but not limited to the following:

    - Attrition : Represent the attrition status
-   - Age band :
+   - Age band : Represent the age ranges
-   - DEpartment
+   - DEpartment: Sections in the organisation
-   - Education Field
+   - Education Field : This is the course of study of each employee
-   - Employee Number
+   - Employee Number : Unique identifier of each persnnel
-   - GEnder
+   - GEnder : Identifies male and female
-   - Job role
+   - Job role : The position held by each employee
-   - MAarital Status
+   - MAarital Status : whether Married, Single or divorced